xxDMONxx/zestly-landing-page/README.md

 A production-ready landing page for Zestly's “Data Harvest” campaign built with React 18, Tailwind CSS, Vite, and Framer Motion.

+You can see the live demo here: estly_landing-page-demo.surge.sh

 ## Highlights
 - Modern SaaS aesthetic with seasonal harvest accents (greens, oranges, soft yellows)
 - Framer Motion animations for entrances, interactions, and hover effects